What is a Software Identification Tag?

 How Are Software Identification Tags Protected From Tampering?

-Certified software identification tags are digitally signed to validate that the publisher is a known entity and has followed the specified set of requirements for providing their software information.
+Validated software identification tags are digitally signed to validate that the publisher is a known entity and has followed the specified set of requirements for providing their software information.

 Third party organizations can independently and authoritatively validate that the signed elements of the certified tag have not been modified.
 Digital signatures along with validation routines and/or secure file manifests allow end-user organizations to have confidence that software is installed from a known publisher as well as having significantly more confidence in inventory reports.